- What is the best way to plan for retirement?

-- Simple IRA.
-A simple IRA is based on either a match of 3 % annual contribution by both the employee and the employer or a non-elective 2 % contribution made by the employer regardless of whether the employee contributes or not.
-This is the best retirement planning for business owners with unstable cash flow and has a limit of $13,000 and $16,000 for those over 50 years of age.
+- Simple IRA: This is based on either a match of 3 % annual contribution by both the employee and the employer or a non-elective 2 % contribution made by the employer, regardless of whether the employee contributes or not.
+This is the best retirement plan for business owners with unstable cash flow and has a limit of $13,000 and $16,000 for those over 50.

-- SEP IRA.
-The Simplified Employee Pension plan is a simplified pension savings plan available to small business employers with up to 100 employees who desire a retirement savings scheme for their employees but without complicated paperwork.
+- SEP IRA: The Simplified Employee Pension plan is a pension savings plan available to small business employers with up to 100 employees.
+It provides a retirement savings scheme for its employees but without complicated paperwork.
 An employer can either match their employee deduction or define an unmatched contribution.
-SEP has a limit of 25 % of $56,000 annual contribution as of the year.
+SEP has a limit of 25% of the $56,000 annual contribution as of the year.

-- ROTH IRA.
-As opposed to simplified and SEP IRAs where tax is not charged on contributions but during withdrawal, ROTH contribution is remitted after-tax on income.
-On the other hand, however, no tax will apply as your money grows as well as during withdrawals after one attains the age of 59.5 years.
+- ROTH IRA: As opposed to both plans above where tax is not charged on contributions but during withdrawal, ROTH contribution is remitted after-tax on income.
+However, no tax will apply as your money grows as well as during withdrawals after you are 59.5 years young.
 One qualifies for ROTH IRA if their income if single is the same as or less than $137,000 or $203,000 when married and filing jointly with a spouse.
 You can be a contributor to both traditional and ROTH IRA accounts.

 While this is usually the more rewarding option, some shy away from it because of the high risk involved.
 Investments are good retirement planning options if you have larger, long-term financial goals that will go up to or beyond 5 years.
 Secondly, it is not as easy to access cash from your investments as fast as you would your savings.

 Some investment options you can consider to meet your retirement goals include: